 I am in charge of my mind, my thoughts, and my life.

-Group meetings are also an essential part of the program, These groups are used for much the same reason as they are in AA.
+Group meetings are also an essential part of the program.
+These groups are used for much the same reason as they are in AA.
 That is a place for members to share their stories of, struggles with, and recovery from, alcoholism.
+It offers a place for women to connect with each other and build their sober support network.

-WFS Literature is available though the official WFS website, and the brochures give you a good idea of what the program involves and how to access it.
+WFS Literature is available through the official WFS website, and the brochures give you a good idea of what the program involves and how to access it.